 “That’s great that you are doing that for your birthday.
 You are being very responsible.”

-Send your child a birthday card reminding them about acting responsibly.
-If you can’t make one, you can send one through this this website.
+Send your student a birthday card reminding them about acting responsibly.
+If you can't make one, you can send your student a 21st birthday card through this website.

-If your child chooses to celebrate with an activity that doesn’t involve alcohol, be encouraging so that it’s clear you support their decision.
+If your student chooses to celebrate with an activity that doesn't involve alcohol, be encouraging so that it's clear you support their decision.

 Do not tell ”war stories” about your own experiences with drinking or wild times where there was drinking to excess.
 This destigmatizes, glorifies, and encourages excessive drinking behavior.

-Don’t assume your child is going to drink excessively or even take 21 shots.
-“I know you’re going to drink 21 shots.
-Don’t do this!” might be perceived as a challenge for him/her to prove you wrong.
-Your child might also be upset if they feel you assume they make unsafe choices.
+Don't assume your student is going to drink excessively or even take 21 shots.
+"I know you're going to drink 21 shots.
+Don't do this!" might be perceived as a challenge for them to prove you wrong.
+Your student might also be upset if they feel you assume they make unsafe choices